GLIDE-LLC/docs/nomenclature.md

 <br>
 <br>

-### ▶️ Environment Name
+### 📙 Environment Name

-- Project name will be used here in lowercase and without spaces.
+- Project name will be used here in lowercase and without spaces

-- This will be lowercase version of the Site Name.
+- This will be lowercase version of the Site Name

-- If site name is longer than 11 characters.
-Try using only first word from the site name.
-Even if that is not available use portion of second word from site name.
+- If site name is longer than 11 characters, try using only first word from the site name

+- Even if that is not available use portion of second word from site name

-- WP Engine allows only 14 characters for this.
-We will use 11 characters for project name and last 3 characters to identify the environment type.
+- WP Engine allows only 14 characters, Use 11 characters for project name and last 3 characters to identify the environment type

 - `prd` for `production environment`